ATI CUSTOM: AH2- FA25- Exam 2

 Explanation

-2. A nurse is caring for a client who has multiple organ dysfunction syndrome (MODS).
-Which of the following actions should the nurse prioritize in the care of this client?
+2. A nurse is teaching a client who has a complete spinal cord injury about bowel and bladder management.
+Which of the following instructions should the nurse include in the teaching?
 (Select all that apply.)

 Explanation